CIMAC-CIDC/multiplex-imaging-schemas/README.md

 **proposal:** The array should be boolean and match the height/width dimensions of the **image-stack**.
 A small amount of meta information describing each mask i.e. how it was created, date it was created, inclusionary/exclusionary, an enum specifying the mask intent (tumor, stroma, etc...).

 ## roi-selection
 This is a step where ROIs are selected from the source **image-stack**.
 The ROI selection will involved specifying a polygone of the area considered to be an ROI, along with a name of the ROI.
-Since the ROI may be obtained by scanning the source material at a higher resolution, we do not explicitly store pixels in this representation.
+Since the ROI may be obtained by scanning the source material at a higher resolution, we also need to explicitly store the ROI image stacks.

-**proposal:** A set of list of polygons (in whatever format polygons can be defined ... i.e. scikit-image).
-Each polygon can be used to determine which of the pixels in the **image-stack** are in a given ROI.
+**proposal:** A set of image stacks, polygons (in whatever format polygons can be defined ... i.e. scikit-image).
+Each polygon can be used to determine which of the pixels in the whole slide **image-stack** are in a given ROI.
 Also each ROI should have a small amount of metadata specifying how the ROI was anntoated, when and an enum marking up the purpose of the ROI.
+The ROI image stacks should be the same datatype as the whole slide image stack.

+## phenotype
+Annotation of each cell identified in the segmentation step to classify it as a predefined phenotype.
+Phenotypes include something like PD-L1+, meaning that marker is considered positive in a given cell.
+They may also include a combination of multiple markers, i.e. Tumor+/PD-L1+ or Tumor+/PD-L1 negative.
+There maybe complex definitions of the state of a given cell, i.e. some thiing like an intermediate state, may exist between positive or negative.

+**proposal:** There should be a set of predefined phenotypes which are commonly used and be easily referenced when describing eac